SalmaShalabyy/Monefy_Application/README.md

 Manual Test
-Test this application and Writing Bug Reporting:
+Test this application and Writing Bug Reporting